-Wherever Jenna Rae performs, there is beauty, rigor, generosity of emotion and an unusual ability to connect.
+Wherever Jenna Rae performs, there is beauty, rigor, generosity of emotion, and an unusual ability to connect.

-She is co-creator with Hugh Keelan of Wolf, a children's musical based on St Francis, and Boudica, a Grand Opera in which she will sing the title role of the Icene warrior queen from the first century, and the production company TUNDI, dedicated to the all-encompassing artworks of Richard Wagner.
+She is co-creator with Hugh Keelan of Wolf, a children's musical based on the life of St Francis, and Boudica, a Grand Opera in which she will sing the title role of the Icene warrior queen from the first century, and the production company TUNDI, dedicated to the all-encompassing artworks of Richard Wagner.

 Ms. Rae is a graduate of Northwestern University where she studied voice and clarinet.

 In 2020 Jenna Rae addresses the role of Brünnhilde in Die Walküre, with a full Ring Cycle in active preparation.